SAP-archive/teched2021-ANA260/exercises/Section 6 - Augmented Analytics: Smart Assist Features/README.md

 ![6-69](https://user-images.githubusercontent.com/92877810/138958453-6f980818-1cc7-4b02-9ba6-65463998d878.png)

 ℹ️Smart Discovery Creates up to Four Pages:
-1.	**Overview:** The overview page provides visualizations to summarize the results for your target dimension or measure in relation to your entity
+1.	**Overview:** The overview page provides some high-level metrics and visualizations based on your business question
 2.	**Key Influencers:** The Key Influencers page is generated based on the predictive model.
 The Key Influencers page lists (ranked from highest to lowest) up to 10 dimensions and measures that significantly impact the target.
 3.	**Unexpected Values:** contains a table with the records that have been identified by the underlying machine learning model as unexpected.
 The table shows the actual and the predicted values along with the other corresponding dimensions.
-4.	**Simulation:** it contains a listing of the key influencers and their corresponding values.
-You can simulate an impact by selecting values for each key influencer.
-The impact of the value is reflected on the chart.
+4.	**Simulation:** It contains a listing of the key influencers and their corresponding values.
+You can simulate a row of data by selecting values for each key influencer.
+The target is updated based on your selections.

 ![6-70](https://user-images.githubusercontent.com/92877810/138958454-8d4a6533-3776-4255-b00a-671d1a87d9d8.png)